txtx/anchor/tests/lockup/docs/staking.md

 complex off-chain protocols that require either fancy cryptography or effectively recreating a BFT system off chain.

-Another solution considerered was to use a uniswap-style AMM pool (without the swapping).
+Another solution considered was to use a uniswap-style AMM pool (without the swapping).
 This has a lot of advantages.
 First it's easy to reason about and implement in a single transaction.
 To drop rewards globally onto the pool, one can deposit funds directly into the pool, in which case the reward is automatically received by owners of the staking pool token upon redemption, a process